StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 ##Raw Feature location

-Most kaldi features are stored in mfcc folder.
+Most kaldi features are stored in mfcc folder with an extension of ark or scp.

 ###The ark file